Table of Contents

 Tip

-EasyAR Sense License can be created from the EasyAR Developer Center.
-First-time users can create it as follows:
+The EasyAR Sense License can be created from the EasyAR Development Center.
+For first-time use, you can create it as follows:

-• Fill in any application name, enter com.mycompany.myproject for Bundle ID and Package Name
+• Fill in the application name at will, and fill in com.mycompany.myproject for the Bundle ID and Package Name

-• Select the newly created License, then click the copy button on the right
+• Select the newly created License, and click the copy button on the right after entering

 copykey